 Is this to replace Neighbourhood Watch?

 No. This will not be replacing any Neighbourhood Watch schemes.
 We hope it will complement existing schemes and initiatives.
-Wiltshire and Swindon Community Messaging has been set up in conjunction with Wiltshire and Swindon Neighbourhood Watch Association.
+Wiltshire and Swindon Community Messaging has been set up in conjunction with Wiltshire Neighbourhood Watch Association.
 One of the aims of Wiltshire and Swindon Community Messaging is to improve the way in which police and watch schemes are able to communicate with and support each other within the community.

 Can I report crime by email?